 So it’s a fascinating treasure trove of “look who it it is!” sightings, at the very least.
 But the series also marks the coming of age of television in the UK.
 Produced by ABC, a cinema chain that didn’t even want to go into TV but found itself arm-twisted into doing so, the early series were shot in studios, in black and white, and recorded on crappy 405 lines video tape.
 But once the US got interested, budgets went up, as did production values and the series started to be shot on film and in colour.
 The later ones still look good today.

-We learn, in a nice scene back at the villians’ lair, that this has something to do with £4,000’s worth of cocaine, in an expository scene between effete Charlie (Murray Melvin) and weaselly sidekick Johnson (Charles Wade), both of whom live in fear of “the big man”, a faceless boss whose hand is seen caressing a small dog and who orders the execution of Peggy – she saw Johnson as he delivered the package and so has to go.
+We learn, in a nice scene back at the villians’ lair, that this has something to do with £4,000’s worth of cocaine, in an expository scene between effete Charlie (Murray Melvin) and weaselly sidekick Johnson (Charles Wade), both of whom live in fear of “the big man”, a faceless boss whose hand is seen caressing a small dog and who orders the execution of Peggy – she apparently saw Johnson as he delivered the package and so has to go.
 As the card comes up for the end of Part One, Peggy is dead and Dr Keel is cradling her outside the jeweller’s where they were about to buy an engagement ring.

 Shot live, or as live, it is a carefully crafted 17 minutes, with scenes blocked to make the most of the cumbersome TV cameras.
-The acting is fresh, with the actors frequently almost running into each other’s lines, eyes alive with trepidation and mirth.
-Old it may be, but it’s tightly made TV, imaginatively framed, briskly edited and has a real pace.
+The acting is frisky, with the actors frequently almost running into each other’s lines, their eyes alive with trepidation and mirth.
+Old it may be, but it’s tightly made TV, imaginatively framed, briskly edited and has real pace.
 The character actors are well cast and used – something The Avengers always got right.